Loading...

 names.

 The pattern used to generate token names.
-It must match mustache template syntax.
+It must match template syntax.

 You can use collection